magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 That's a lot of work to be done for a single tutorial.
 Take your time to follow it step by step.

+> NOTE 1: when I wrote the first edition of this series of tutorials
+> (around winter 2012/13) there were almost no CLJS form
+> validators.
+Today, thanks to the awesome efforts of the CLJ/CLJS
+> community, the problem could become the opposite: there are too many
+> of them to choose from.
+>
+> That said I decided to not modify to much this tutorial, because I
+> think it still has something interesting to say.

 # The selection process

 If you search GitHub for a CLJ validator library you'll find quite a